 Along the way, I discovered progressive calisthenics, healthy eating and wrote the book on Fitness Independence.
-I still practice my Taekwon-Do, ride my bike and ski while working as an Elite level personal trainer at the Colorado Athletic Club in Denver.
+I still practice my Taekwon-Do, ride my bike and ski while working as a full-time personal trainer in New England.
 I’m also a PCC Team Leader for Dragon Door Publications and contribute regular articles to the PCC Blog.

 Looking back, it feels funny that fitness could have been such a source of stress in my life.
 I still practice many of the same habits but with significantly less stress.
 Whereas I once thought of quitting, I can’t imagine ever retiring from fitness.
 It’s not because I feel like I can’t quit, but more like I don’t want to.
 I’m enjoying so many benefits with so little stress there’s no reason to stop.

 I know I still have a lot to learn, but that’s the fun part about the R.D.P.
 It’s a project that’s constantly evolving and growing just like I am.
 I’m excited for what the future by bringing and look forward to sharing what I learn with you.